Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 1. [Exercise 3: Asynchronous Page Processing in ASP.NET Web Forms](#Exercise3)

-> **Note:** Each exercise is accompanied by a starting solution-located in the **Begin** folder of the exercise-that allows you to follow each exercise independently of the others.
-Please be aware that the code snippets that are added during an exercise are missing from these starting solutions and that they will not necessarily work until you complete the exercise.
+> **Note:** Each exercise is accompanied by an **End** folder containing the resulting solution you should obtain after completing the exercises.
+You can use this solution as a guide if you need additional help working through the exercises.

-> Inside the source code for an exercise, you will also find an **End** folder containing a Visual Studio solution with the code that results from completing the steps in the corresponding exercise.
-You can use these solutions as guidance if you need additional help as you work throughout this hands-on lab.
+Estimated time to complete this lab: **60 minutes**.

 <a name="Exercise1" />
 ### Exercise 1: Model Binding in ASP.NET Web Forms ###